“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 “Richly deserving the rapturous praise it has received on both sides of the Atlantic… The God of Small Things achieves genuine tragic resonance.
 It is, indeed, a masterpiece” – Christina Patterson, Observer.

 Another masterpiece!
 Richly deserving the rapturous praise it has received by lots of readers.
 A friend gave it to me as a present and I locked myself in a room for 2 days in a row.
 I could not put it down.

 Alex Haley is the writer and it is about his extraordinary account of the search for his family’s origins.
 Tracing his ancestry through six generations.
-Slaves and freedman, farmers and blacksmiths, lawyers and architects – back to Africa he discovered a sixteen-year-old youth, Kunta Kinte.
+Slaves and freedmen, farmers and blacksmiths, lawyers and architects – back to Africa he discovered a sixteen-year-old youth, Kunta Kinte.

 “Roots is a study of continuities, of consequences, of how a people perpetuate themselves, how each generation helps to doom or helps to liberate, the coming one” – New York Times